psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 ```

-The Mayor then declared that he felt it his duty to defend the town, and one of the other councillors asked what he mioght do about the exaggerated claims made against the town.
+The Mayor then declared that he felt it his duty to defend the town, and one of the other councillors asked what he might do about the exaggerated claims made against the town.

 ```{admonition} Falsehoods and calumnies
 :class: dropdown